-Knowledge of Ontario's fire regimes and how they may change in the future will assist with determining where opportunities for beneficial fire exist.
+Knowledge of how climate change has impacted Ontario's fire regimes and will impact future regimes will assist with determining where opportunities for beneficial fire exist.
 Wildland fire should be promoted as an important ecosystem function to support species and communities that have adapted to and depend on fire.
 Descriptions provided by Van Sleeuwen (2006) are a good basis for understanding the regional fire regime for management planning.
 In addition, Indigenous communities may provide traditional knowledge about the fire ecology of a region and changes to the fire regime.